imagekit-developer/imagekit-python/README.md

 the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).

 The `upload_file()` method requires at least the `file` as (URL/Base64/Binary) and the `file_name` parameter to upload a file.
-The method returns a Dict data in case of successful, or it will throw custom exception in case of failure.
+The method returns a Dict data in case of success, or it will throw a custom exception in case of failure.
-Use `options` parameter to pass other parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).
+Use the `options` parameter to pass other parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/server-side-file-upload).
 Use the same parameter name as specified in the upload API documentation.